How to Boost Staff Morale During Lockdown?

 It’s no secret that workplace morale and employee happiness are critical for talent retention, and overall workplace health.
 Happy employees tend to stay at their companies longer, and experience increased productivity.
+But “how to boost staff morale during lockdown” can seem like a challenging task.

 While no company is solely responsible for the entirety of an employees’ mental health and wellness, creating a safe, healthy and, yes- happy- workplace does not only help your staff- it improves your company.